ALRW/dayAsADev/courseSections/section13.md

 Deploying to Heroku
 -------------------

-We're going to deploy our application the [Heroku](https://www.heroku.com/).
+We're going to deploy our application the [Heroku :link:](https://www.heroku.com/).
 Heroku is a massive PaaS provider that offers free hosting for small projects.
-You should already have an account setup as part of the pre-course but if not head [there now](https://www.heroku.com/) and set one up.
+You should already have an account setup as part of the pre-course but if not head [there now :link:](https://www.heroku.com/) and set one up.
 Make sure to note the email and password you used, you'll need them in a second.

-Heroku provides a suite of tools for interacting with it from the command line, called the [Heroku Toolbelt](https://devcenter.heroku.com/articles/heroku-cli).
+Heroku provides a suite of tools for interacting with it from the command line, called the [Heroku Toolbelt :link:](https://devcenter.heroku.com/articles/heroku-cli).
 Enter the following to check it's installed:

 ```
 heroku --version